Frequently Asked Questions

 What is Fast Track?

-A pathway for programs or universities have their program moved into the review process without IDA support.
+A pathway for programs or universities to have their program reviewed without IDA coaching support.

-The following is a list of criteria a program must meet to enter Fast Track:
+The following is a list of criteria an educational preparation program must meet to enter Fast Track:

-• Applications with missing information get moved into Pipeline
+NOTE: Applications with missing information will be moved into the next Pipeline cohort

 What Are The IDA’s Knowledge and Practice Standards for Teachers of Reading?